TrumanHeberle/VecJS/README.md

 vector1.subZ(1); // subtracts 1 from the z component
 vector1.subXYZ(1,2,3); // subtracts 1, 2, and 3 from the x, y, and z components respectfully
 vector1.sub(vector2); // subtracts the components of vector2 from vector1
-var vector3 = vector1.getSubX(1); // creates a new vector with 1 subtracted from the x component
-var vector4 = vector1.getSubY(1); // creates a new vector with 1 subtracted from the x component
-var vector5 = vector1.getSubZ(1); // creates a new vector with 1 subtracted from the x component
-var vector6 = vector1.getSubXYZ(1,2,3); // creates a new vector with 1, 2, and 3 subtracted from the x, y, and z components respectfully
-var vector7 = vector1.getSub(vector2); // creates a new vector with the components of vector2 subtracted from vector1
 ```

 ### Vector Multiplication